AleksanderAlt/Study_Networking/README.md

 - Router - a networking device that forwards data packets between computer networks and perform the traffic directing functions on the Internet
 - Network address translation (NAT) - is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device
 - Default gateway - the node in a computer network using the internet protocol suite that serves as the forwarding host (router) to other networks when no other route specification matches the destination IP address of a packet
+Tcpdump - packet analyzer that allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached

 ## Käsud Linuxis